-- 4.4.1 Antonine Wall Policy 2 states there will be a presumption against development within the Buffer Zones which would have an adverse impact on the Site and its setting unless mitigating action to the satisfaction of the Council, in consultation with Historic Environment Scotland, can be taken to redress the adverse impact.
+- 4.4.1 Antonine Wall Policy 2 states there will be a presumption against development within the Buffer Zones which would have an adverse impact on the Site and its setting unless mitigating action to the satisfaction of the Council, in consultation with Historic Scotland, can be taken to redress the adverse impact.
 Mitigation measures potentially reduce any identified impacts to an acceptable level.
 It is emphasised though that not all adverse impacts can be successfully mitigated.
 Impacts on the WHS and its setting should primarily be avoided through positive siting and design decisions in preference to the use of other mitigation measures. - 4.4.2 Examples of mitigation may include landscaping proposals which are designed to reflect and strengthen local landscape character and the visual setting of the Antonine Wall.
-Mitigation measures however should not in themselves potentially generate adverse impacts. - 4.4.3 Design matters and the potential for mitigation measures should be discussed at the pre-application stage, and appropriate reports submitted in support of any application demonstrating that discussions have been effectively incorporated in the finalised proposals.
-In the event that permission is granted suitable conditions and, if necessary, planning agreements will ensure the proper implementation of agreed mitigation measures. - 4.4.4 Conditions will be used to ensure that development does not proceed before a programme for appropriate mitigation has been identified, or where archaeological recording has taken place.
-Conditions will ensure that safeguards are in place to protect important features.
-When imposing conditions, planning officers will consult with Historic Environment Scotland and/or Council's Archaeologists to ensure that the proposed measures are proportionate, enforceable and effective in conserving OUV.
-Examples of suitable conditions might include landscaping, protective buffer zones around key in-situ sections of the wall.
+Mitigation measures however should not in themselves potentially generate adverse impacts.

+Design matters and the potential for mitigation measures should be discussed at the pre-application stage, and appropriate reports submitted in support of any application demonstrating that discussions have been effectively incorporated in the finalised proposals.
+In the event that permission is granted suitable conditions and, if necessary, planning agreements will ensure the proper implementation of agreed mitigation measures.